SummaryRead the full fact sheet

 Antibiotics are used to treat NTM lung disease.
 Successful treatment can take 18 to 24 months.
 Some people will make a full recovery, while others need ongoing monitoring for the rest of their life.

 It may be important to identify how and where NTM exposure happened (for example, a contaminated spa bath) to reduce the risk of further infections.

 The best way to prevent NTM lung disease is to make sure all your taps and water appliances (showers, baths, spa baths) are installed and working correctly, and your hot water system is operating at the recommended temperature (>60 ºC).

 If you are gardening – particularly if you are working with soil or potting mix – wear a dust mask to avoid breathing in particulate matter which could contain NTM.

 Living with NTM lung disease

 An important part of living with NTM lung disease is managing your symptoms.
-Try to get enough rest, eat healthy food and look out for side effects of treatment (for example, yeast infections from antibiotic treatment).
+Try to get enough rest, eat healthy food and look out for side effects of treatment as guided by your doctor.

 Managing an illness like NTM lung disease can be challenging both physically and emotionally.
 You may want to consider seeking support through a mental health professional or through joining a support group of other people going through a similar situation.